Verifying Learning-Based Robotic Navigation Systems: Related Work

 \section{Related Work}

-Due to the increasing popularity of DNNs and their incorporation into safety-critical systems, the formal methods community has put forward a plethora of tools and approaches for verifying DNN correctness.
-These include approaches based on SMT-solving~\cite{Eh17, KaBaDiJuKo17, KaBaDiJuKo21, KaHuIbHuLaLiShThWuZeDiKoBa19, HuKwWaWu17, KuKaGoJuBaKo18}, approaches based on reachability analysis and abstract interpretation~\cite{SiGePuVe19, GeMiDrTsChVe18, TjXiTe17, LoMa17}, and many others.
-Recently, the verification of DRL-trained DNNs and the systems in which they operate also received some attention~\cite{FuPl18, VaPeWaNiSiKh22,BaGiPa21, KaBaKaSc19, AmScKa21}.
-Our work here is another step toward applying DNN verification techniques to real systems of interest.
+Due to the increasing popularity of DNNs, the formal methods community has put forward a plethora of tools and approaches for verifying DNN correctness~\cite{Eh17, KaBaDiJuKo17, KaBaDiJuKo21, KaHuIbHuLaLiShThWuZeDiKoBa19, HuKwWaWu17, KuKaGoJuBaKo18, GoKaPaBa18, SiGePuVe19, GeMiDrTsChVe18, TjXiTe17, LoMa17}.
+Recently, the verification of systems involving multiple DNN invocations, as well as hybrid systems with DNN components, has been receiving significant attention~\cite{FuPl18, VaPeWaNiSiKh22,BaGiPa21, KaBaKaSc19, AmScKa21, DuChSa19, DuJhSaTi18b, SuKhSh19}.
+Our work here is another step toward applying DNN verification techniques to additional, real-world systems and properties of interest.

-In the robotics domain, multiple approaches exist for increasing the reliability of such systems~\cite{RaAcAm19, ZhZhWu21, WaSu20}; however, these methods are mostly heuristical in nature~\cite{GaFe15, AcHeTa17, MaCoFa21b}.
-To date, existing techniques for improving the safety of robotic systems rely mostly on Lagrangian multipliers~\cite{StAcAb20, RoGiRo21, LiDiLi20}, and do not provide formal safety guarantees, but rather optimize the training in an attempt to learn the required policies~\cite{BrGrHa21}.
+In the robotics domain, multiple approaches exist for increasing the reliability of learning-based systems~\cite{RaAcAm19, ZhZhWu21, WaSu20}; however, these methods are mostly heuristic in nature~\cite{GaFe15, AcHeTa17, MaCoFa21b}.
+To date, existing techniques rely mostly on Lagrangian multipliers~\cite{StAcAb20, RoGiRo21, LiDiLi20}, and do not provide formal safety guarantees; rather, they optimize the training in an attempt to learn the required policies~\cite{BrGrHa21}.
 Other, more formal approaches focus solely on the systems' input-output relations~\cite{MaCoFa21a, CoMaFa21}, without considering multiple invocations of the agent and its interactions with the environment.
-Thus, previous methods are not able to provide rigorous guarantees regarding the correctness of multistep robotic systems, and do not take into account sequential decision making --- which renders these methods insufficient for detecting various safety and liveness violations.
+Thus, existing methods are not able to provide rigorous guarantees regarding the correctness of multistep robotic systems, and do not take into account sequential decision making --- which renders them insufficient for detecting various safety and liveness violations.

+Our approach is orthogonal and complementary to many existing safe DRL techniques.
+Reward reshaping and shielding techniques (e.g.,~\cite{AlBlEhKoNiTo18}) improve safety by altering the training loop, but typically afford no formal guarantees.
+Our approach can be used to complement them, by selecting the most suitable policy from a pool of candidates, post-training.
+Guard rules and runtime shields are beneficial for preventing undesirable behavior of a DNN agent, but are sometimes less suited for specifying the \emph{desired} actions it should take instead.
+In contrast, our approach allows selecting the optimal policy from a pool of candidates, without altering its decision-making.